-Tata Consultancy Services (TCS) helps its clients say farewell to business inefficiencies.
-The company is a leading global provider of IT, consulting, and outsourcing services, with operations in more than 40 countries.
-Its offerings include business process outsourcing, data center management, IT and strategic consulting, new product development and engineering, and systems integration.
+Tata Consultancy Services (TCS) is a leading global provider of IT, consulting, and outsourcing services, with operations in nearly 50 countries.
+Its offerings include business process outsourcing, data center management, IT strategic consulting, cloud computing services, new product development and engineering, and systems integration.
 One of its specialties is developing and maintaining customized software for businesses.
-Most of its clients, in industries ranging from energy to financial services to retail to telecom, are located in North America, Latin America, and Europe.
+Its clients, in industries ranging from energy to financial services to retail to telecom, are located in North America (which generates more than half of the company's revenue), the UK, and Europe.
 TCS is controlled by textiles and manufacturing conglomerate Tata Group.

 Some 56% of TCS revenue is generated by its technology services segment.
 About 40% is from application development and maintenance and another 16% is from enterprise solutions.
 The company's IT infrastructure service segment accounts for 14% of revenue, followed by the business process services segment, which supplies 12% of revenue.

 TCS has operations around the world.
 Some 52% of its revenue comes from customers in the US, followed by UK customers, 17%, customers in Europe (not including the UK), 12%, Asia-Pacific, 9%, and 2% from the rest of the world.

 TCS serves customers in a wide range of industries.
 It's biggest sector is banking, financial services, and insurance, which accounts for 41% of revenue.
 Retail and consumer packaged goods generates 14% with telecommunications, media, and entertainment at 11% and manufacturing at 10%.
 Customers clustered under the "others" banner constitute 24% of revenue.